Stratis-Dermanoutsos/react-iso-localization/README.md

   // Returns Ελληνικά
   ```

+- `setLocale` method

+  This method sets the locale to the one provided.

+  > Uses `iso6391` to validate the provided locale.
 - `setupI18n` method

   It does exactly what it says it does.
 It sets up the whole library.